stakater/kubestackplus-docs/content/about/service-definition.md

 ### Browser IDE - DevSpaces

 SAAP includes DevSpaces to provide developers with cloud-based, ready-to-code environments.
-These workspaces streamline development by offering preconfigured setups, ensuring consistency and reducing setup time.
+These workspaces streamline development by offering pre-configured setups, ensuring consistency and reducing setup time.
 DevSpaces enhances productivity by allowing developers to start coding immediately in a fully equipped environment.

 ### Tilt